RCgmbh/PiLot/docs/ap.md

 ```
 sudo rm /etc/modprobe.d/blacklist-rtl*
 ```
-Finally, to share an existing Internet connection the Raspberry Pi might have with clients connected to its access point, do this (in case you have only one wireless adapter - the onboard Wi-Fi - you can skip this): First run ifconfig and copy the name of your other wlan interface (wlxSomething) and of the ethernet connection (enxSomething).
+Finally, to share the raspis internet connection with clients connected to its access point, do this (in case you have only one wireless adapter - the onboard Wi-Fi - you can skip this): First run ifconfig and copy the name of your other wlan interface (wlxSomething, not the one you used for the access point) and of the ethernet connection (enxSomething).
 Then run these commands:
 ```
 sudo iptables -t nat -A POSTROUTING -o wlxSomething -j MASQUERADE
 sudo iptables -t nat -A POSTROUTING -o enxSomething -j MASQUERADE